 Thirteen-year-old Kit Donovan is pulled in many directions in her 1905 Nevada mining town... but when her mother dies of a fever, Kit promises to become a "proper lady."
 Except then she discovers that Mr. Granger, the gold mine's boss, is making extra profit thanks to unsafe working conditions — and when she convinces her dad to speak out, things go from bad to worse.
 So with the help of some friends, Kit decides to take some lessons from her hero, Huck Finn, as she fights to clear her father's name and expose the mine owner's corruption.
 Full of twists, turns, and rollicking adventure, this historical fiction novel featuring a daring main character celebrates those who will stop at nothing to bring the truth to light.

-10-year-old Lyddie’s family farm is deep in debt, so her parents are forced to hire her and her brother out as servants to pay it.
+It's 1844, and 10-year-old Lyddie’s family farm is so deeply in debt that her parents are forced to hire her and her brother out as servants.
 Lyddie wants her family to be together again, so when she hears about the money a girl can make in the textile mills, it seems like the perfect solution.
 The working conditions are horrible, but she needs money too much to sign the workers’ petitions, even when her friends start getting sick.
-Instead, she escapes from her hardships with her new joy -- reading.
+Instead, she escapes from her hardships with her new joy — reading.
 And when she learns that she can never return home, her love of books and learning may provide a new dream: a life of education.
 This touching novel illuminates both the conditions faced by workers in the past and the power of education to provide a better future.

 On March 25, 1911, 146 workers — nearly all of whom were young women — died when the Triangle Shirtwaist Factory burst into flames.
 Soon, the nation learned that the factory was overcrowded, and that the workers had been locked in during working hours.
 The Triangle Fire became the tipping point for a growing movement of labor reformers and immigrant activists, fighting to ensure that the garment industry’s profits were no longer made at the cost of their blood.
 This National Book Award finalist will remind readers that the laws we take for granted today came at an enormous cost.

 Esperanza grew up in privilege in Mexico, but when her father is killed by bandits shortly before her thirteenth birthday, she and her mother flee to America.
 In Depression-era California, no one cares about the elegant life Esperanza remembers: she’s just a farm worker, good for nothing but hard labor.
-But as Esperanza struggles with poverty, racism, and grief, a multiethnic spirit of labor organization is blossoming around her.
+But as Esperanza struggles with poverty, racism, and grief, a spirit of labor organization is blossoming around her.
 Hope is coming both for Esperanza and for the workers around her struggling to get by.
 This Pura Belpre Award-winning novel stars a courageous girl determined to find a way to rise above her difficult circumstances.

 She was the Secretary of Labor in the midst of the Depression — and in a time when women were not supposed to be powerful or outspoken — and yet Frances Perkins refused to back down from the challenges laid before her.
 With a deft hand, she pushed the nation to make changes including safer working conditions, shorter hours, and fairer wages; she fought for the end of child labor and for unemployment insurance and Social Security.
 This biography of the dedicated labor reformer proves Perkins’ famous assertion that, to get things done, “You just can't be afraid.”